top of page

 Insights over Data

+Data analytics.
+We all know what it is and have deemed it important.
+Organizations have spent exorbitant amounts of money to gather data.
+Human Resources has focused on HR analytics.
+But are we smarter for all that time and money spent?
+Many would argue we are not.
+We drown in data and yet we still lack wisdom.
 Insight/Vision created from data will become the next currency.
 Those with the talent to help organizations make better use of data and make sense of information will drive the next phase of economic growth.
 Those insights will be spawned by people with special talents.
 While workplaces will still gather data and use technology, they will be constructed around people.

 Instability and Unexpected Change